meat that is from a cow

 the meat of young domestic pigeons that are slaughtered before they are able to fly

-the flesh of the small game bird, known for its lean and flavorful meat
+the flesh of the quail bird, valued as food for its tender, lean, and flavorful meat

 meat of a pheasant, eaten as food